Retro RFH Teacher-Administrator Cool at School Moment

 Photo/George Day

-So, the Retro Pic of the (George) Day gives a look back at a candid shot of a popular RFH science teacher and a pretty well-received assistant superintendent who worked with the well-liked man in charge back in the 1970s, Dr. Kinney.
+So, the Retro Pic of the (George) Day gives a look back at a candid shot of a popular RFH science teacher and a pretty well-liked assistant superintendent who worked with the well-liked man in charge back in the 1970s, Dr. Kinney.

 As this RFH grad recalls, pretty much everyone thought Mr. Parker was cool.
 The reality is that he probably wasn’t much older than the students back then.
 He typically stopped to chat with students in the hallways, was always calm and level-headed and, well, cool.